-Procedures for obtaining a permit for construction of a new septic system or repair of an existing system in Cape Girardeau County are outlined below.
+The following procedure applies to obtain a permit for construction of a new septic system or repair of an existing system in Cape Girardeau County.

-Permit fee in the amount of $125.00 paid to Cape County Public Health Center, 1121 Linden Street, Cape Girardeau, Missouri.
-Fee can be paid by cash or money order, and is non-refundable.
-Permit expires one year from date of application.
-Property owner’s name and site address must be made available to the Health Department.
+Permit fee is paid to the Cape Girardeau County Public Health Center, in the form of cash or money order, and is non-refundable.
+Permit expires one year from the date of application.
+Property owner’s name and site address must be provided.
 Septic system must be installed by a STATE LICENSED INSTALLER who also holds a Cape Girardeau County license.

 Upon receipt of the permit fee and required information, an On-Site Sewage Treatment and Disposal System Construction Application will be distributed to the applicant/installer, and an Environmental Public Health Specialist will be assigned to monitor construction and offer technical assistance.

-Return the completed Application together with a Soil Morphology Report or Perc Test to the Cape Girardeau County Public Health Center.
-The completed paperwork shall be submitted to the Health Center before a site visit is scheduled and in adequate time (minimum 24 hours) to allow the Environmental Public Health Specialist an opportunity to review.
+Return the completed application together with a Soil Morphology Report or Perc Test to the Cape Girardeau County Public Health Center.
+The completed paperwork shall be submitted before a site visit is scheduled and in adequate time (minimum 24 hours) to allow the Environmental Public Health Specialist an opportunity to review.

 The installer or homeowner shall contact the Environmental Public Health Specialist BEFORE construction begins, in order to give the Environmental Public Health Specialist an opportunity to inspect during construction.